This post may contain affiliate links. Read my full disclosure policy.

-Radish Top Pesto is made with combining radish tops (or arugula) almonds, olive oil, Parmesan, garlic and lemon.
+This Pesto is made with combining radish tops (or arugula) almonds, olive oil, Parmesan, garlic and lemon.
 I love the use of radish top here!
 There is no other way to describe this other than, totally brilliant.
 You could put this on anything.

 Farro Risotto with roasted acorn squash and Radish Top Pesto- a delicious vegetarian main course, perfect for fall!
 Sub arugula for the radish tops if need be!

-- 1 C radish leaves packed ( or sub arugula)
+- 1 cup radish leaves packed ( or sub arugula or basil leaves)

-- handful of bitter greens for garnish (mizuna, arugula)
+Garnish: handful of bitter greens for garnish (mizuna, arugula)

 - Slice acorn squash, into 4 rings, ¾ inch thick, remove seeds.
-Brush sides with olive oil, Sprinkle with salt, pepper and a dash cayenne, and bake on a baking sheet for 35 minutes.
+Brush sides with olive oil, Sprinkle with salt, pepper and a dash of cayenne, and bake on a parchement-lined baking sheet for 25-30 minutes, until fork tender.

 - Make the radish top pesto -pulse all ingredients -radish tops or arugula, garlic, oil, salt, lemon juice, Parmesan and toasted almonds– in a food processor until combined ( don’t blend too smooth, leave a little granular).

 - Make the risotto.
 Once the farro is tender and drained, add it back into the pot, add the butter, stock and simmer over medium heat, until warmed through, add cheese, stir, and adjust salt and pepper to taste.
 For a looser consistency, add more broth as needed.

-- To assemble, place an acorn squash ring on a plate, fill with risotto, top with pesto, and scatter bitter greens around the plate.
+- To assemble, place an acorn squash ring on a plate, fill with risotto, top with the pesto, and scatter bitter greens around the plate.
+Enjoy!